bitprj/devrel/OpenFEC-Data-Visualization/blog.md

 http.send();
 ```

-This allows us to open an “GET” (we want to GET information from the webpage) request to our specified URL.
+This allows us to open a GET (we want to "GET" information from the webpage) request to our specified URL.
 We then send the request!
-Note that there are other types of HTTP requests but we won’t worry about that here.
+Note that GET is not the only type of HTTP request, but we won't concern ourselves with the other types here.

-Now that we have made our request, we need to set up the onreadystatechange function, which will be invoked when we receive a response.
-We also need to verify that the response we received is valid (this.readyState == 4 and this.status == 200) before we start using the information we receive from the request.
-Learn more about HTTP status codes at https://en.wikipedia.org/wiki/List_of_HTTP_status_codes.
+Now that we have made our request, we need to set up the `onreadystatechange` function, which will be invoked when we receive a response.
+We also need to verify that the response we received is valid (`this.readyState == 4` and `this.status == 200`) before we start using the information we receive from the request.
+Learn more about the different HTTP status codes [here](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

 ```javascript
 // this function will run when we receive a response